privacyidea/privacyidea/doc/configuration/useridresolvers.rst

    config option is set to ``"shared"`` (see :ref:`engine-registry`).
    If you then have several SQL resolvers with the same connection and pooling settings, they will use the same shared connection pool.
-   If you change the connection settings of an existing, the connection pool for the old connection settings will persist until the respective connections are closed by the SQL server or the web server is restarted.
+   If you change the connection settings of an existing connection, the connection pool for the old connection settings will persist until the respective connections are closed by the SQL server or the web server is restarted.